kayartaya-vinod/ADVANCED_PYTHON_NOTES/Django/README.md

     └── wsgi.py
 ```

-As you would have guessed, `mysite` is the name of the project.

 These files are:

 * The outer mysite/ root directory is just a container for your project.
 Its name doesn’t matter to Django; you can rename it to anything you like.